Satellite Based Augmentation System (SBAS) Development

 As well as testing current-generation SBAS, the two-year project will test two new satellite positioning technologies including next generation SBAS and Precise Point Positioning, which will provide positioning accuracies of several decimetres and five centimetres respectively.

-In March 2017, CRC-SI on behalf of LINZ and Geoscience Australia will call for organisations from across the aviation, road, rail, maritime, spatial, construction, mining, utilities and agriculture sectors to participate in the test-bed.
+In April 2017, CRC-SI on behalf of LINZ and Geoscience Australia called for organisations from across the aviation, road, rail, maritime, spatial, construction, mining, utilities and agriculture sectors to participate in the test-bed.
+Expressions of interest are being evaluated.

 What is the purpose of the test?